silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 perform a dev/build.
 A new page type will be created called DynamicTemplatePage, which you can subclass for pages that require dynamic behaviour.

+# CMS Interface

+The module adds a new section "Dynamic Templates" to the CMS.
+This shows the dynamic templates currently in the system, and supports the following operations:

+* Create an empty dynamic template
+* Create a dynamic template from the theme
+* Delete a dynamic template
+* Upload a dynamic template
+* Manage a dynamic template

 # Internal Representation of Dynamic Templates

 A template is a collection of files in a small directory structure.